unahouExosite/docs/portals/README.md

 * The token expires in 30 days once its generated.

+##### Permissions

+* Only support the OpenID Connect user of Google for App.

 ##### Request

-Request header must include some information for Authorization.
+* Request header must include some information for Authorization.
     * Who is Oauth/OpenID server?
 (E.g. Google)
     * What is the short-lived authorization code of user from authorization server?

-Request body is empty.
+* Request body is empty.

 ##### Response

-On success, response has HTTP status 200.

-On failure, response has HTTP status of 400 or greater.
+* `200 OK`: Returned along with a body containing an array of [user object](#user-object) if the new user is created successfully, and will receive an email with a randomly generated password.
+* `202 Accepted`: Returned if creating user with header containing X-User-Agent and the new user is created successfully, will receive an activation email.
+* `400 Bad Request`: one of the following:
+    * Returned if Moderate New User Signup is set to **ON** from admin/moderate page.
+    * Returned if doesn't set a default plan for **Automatically create a portal for any user who signs up from another domain** from admin/configuration page.
+    * Returned if  authorization in the header is invalid.
+* `409 Conflict`: one of the following:
+    * Returned if the email has already registered and is awaiting activation.
+    * Returned if the email already has an account in this domain.

 ##### Example